Artear/react-native-video/README.md

 ## react-native-video with ads

-React Native Video package updated in order to show ads using the following property:
+React Native Video package updated in order to show ads using the following properties:

 * **adTagUrl** (Optional String): Set the doubleclick.net URL in this property.
 * **onAdStart** (Optional Event): When the ad video started.